gdsmith1/Replicant/applications/transcribe/audio/README.md

-Audio files for the LLM training will be downloaded here.
+# Audio files for the transcribing process will be downloaded here.